The RE5 route from Hamburg to Cuxhaven gives the only opportunity to travel behind class 246 diesel locomotives.

 Despite its sale, 246 010 did in fact return on hire to Metronom for a period of almost a year in 2014 – although it must be concluded that only 246 002 to 246 009 will be easily available for haulage for the foreseeable future.

 In late 2016, it was announced that the operating contract for the RE5 route would return to DB Regio at the December 2018 timetable change.
-However, this will have no effect from a bashing perspective, with the new contract retaining the conditions that it must be operated to the existing timetable, leasing the same locos and stock as currently used.
-It will probably, of course, result in a new livery for class 246 – or at least a variation on the Metronom one.
+However, this had no effect from a bashing perspective, with the new contract retaining the conditions that it must be operated to the existing timetable, leasing the same locos and stock as currently used.

 There are no advertised railtour or special workings for class 246, although obviously they can be sampled every day of the week on the RE5 route from Hamburg to Cuxhaven.